maslennikov/shallow-extend/README.md

 existing properties.
 When extending from multiple sources, fields of every next source will override same named fields of previous sources.
 Returns the destination object.

-Makes only a shallow copy of the source feilds, in contrast to [node-extend](https://github.com/justmoon/node-extend) or [node-deep-extend](https://github.com/unclechu/node-deep-extend).
+Makes only a shallow copy of the source fields, in contrast to [node-extend](https://github.com/justmoon/node-extend) or [node-deep-extend](https://github.com/unclechu/node-deep-extend).